 Starting and stopping medications is an exceptionally bad idea.
 (See our page on Treating Schizophrenia.)
-It’s likely that schizophrenia makes itself worse, that is, psychosis is toxic to the brain and causes more psychosis.
+It’s likely that the psychosis of schizophrenia makes itself worse, that is, psychosis is toxic to the brain makes it easier for more psychosis to occur.
 Allowing any psychosis to persist for very long can condemn the person to a lifetime of worse illness than need be.
 This means that if the first early symptoms of schizophrenia start and the condition is quickly and aggressively treated immediately, it might go away.
 At a minimum, the person is likely to quickly medically improve and have a milder course throughout his life.

 Psychosis That Lasts Too Long Makes Schizophrenia Worse

-The changes that cause the psychosis seems to damage the brain in a way that makes ongoing and worsening psychosis more likely.
+The changes that cause the psychosis seem to damage the brain in a way that makes ongoing and worsening psychosis more likely.
 As a result, if early signs of psychosis start and it is not treated quickly, it will get worse.
 And, the longer it goes untreated, the worse the condition will become and the more difficult it is to treat.
 In such a situation it certainly will likely never go away completely.

 Schizophrenia is a Medical Condition

 Though hopefully clear from the above discussion, but to make it crystal clear for emphasis, schizophrenia is physical.
-It is as physical as a missing limb is physical.
+It is as physical as a missing leg is physical.
 It is real, based in tissue, brain tissue.
 Here’s the problem.
 Many people use the word “mental”, as in mental illness, to mean not real.
 Schizophrenia is not a “mental” illness by this meaning.
-It’s not some vague, floating thought or emotion just floating about in someone’s mind or head.
+It’s not some vague, hazy thought or emotion just floating about in someone’s mind or head.
 It is corrupted brain circuitry, hard wiring and circuits gone wrong in a person’s brain.

 Seeing Schizophrenia Before It Hits